mardix/Voodoo/ReadMe.md

 #### - App/Config/app-schema.json

-App/Config/app-schema.json is a JSON file that contains the layout of your application.
-It is ran by Voodooist to setup your appliaction.
+App/Config/app-schema.json is a JSON file that contains the layout of your application, including modules, controllers, controller's action etc. It is ran by Voodooist to setup your appliaction.
 A simple app-schema.json looks like this:

 	{
 	    "createPublicAssets" : true,